Maximise your Avios, air miles and hotel points

 From the redeeming point of view, IHG One Rewards is a mess.
 Without any cap to reward pricing, it is impossible to know how many points you need to earn to get a certain reward

-We had Holiday Inn Express hotels at over 150,000 points in London during Summer 2022 – it wasn’t so many years ago that IHG’s most expensive InterContinental hotels only cost 30,000 points.
+We’ve had Holiday Inn Express hotels at over 150,000 points in London in recent summers – it wasn’t so many years ago that IHG’s most expensive InterContinental hotels only cost 30,000 points.
 A friend of mine once moved into Holiday Inn Wembley for a period because, at a fixed 10,000 points per night, it was cheaper than renting.
 You can’t do that now.

 Removing caps has removed outsized value from the programme.
 There are no good deals when you hit that combination of an expensive city on an expensive day.

-Not knowing what a reward will cost in advance also seems to be breaking the implicit agreement.
+Not knowing what a reward will cost in advance also seems to be breaking the implicit agreement between member and programme.
 IHG wants you to give it your business, but it won’t commit to telling you in advance how many points you’re going to need when you come to spend them.

 Flexible reward pricing isn’t all bad